vizthex123/viz-modding/README.md

 # Radiance Modding Repository
 Welcome to the GitHub repository for all of my Minecraft modpacks! (and published scripts)

-Mods will have their own seperate repositories (since they're a bunch of code).
+Mods will have their own seperate repositories (since it's just a bunch of random files).

 This is where you'll report issues, make suggestions, etc. outside of the [Discord](https://discord.gg/NtwzA6X) (or CurseForge comments).